Scottie35/PikaJS/README.md

 Pika will work with all modern browsers, including IE10+, and the majority of mobile browsers.
 It is being used on [Sott.net](https://www.sott.net) - which gets millions of pageviews a month - with no complaints.
 So, I guess that means it works!

-PikaJS also includes a few things to improve compatability with various browsers, but not TOO much.
+PikaJS also includes a few things to improve compatibility with various browsers, but not TOO much.
 For the most part, I just made sure that what I used wasn't cutting edge, but instead widely supported and generally fast and small.

 IE < 10 is not supported, but this shouldn't be a big deal.
 IE 8 and IE 9 account for about 2.3% of global browser market share as of July 2017.
 Not also that jQuery 3 no longer supports ancient versions of IE out of the box, either.